202309-EKTA-JO-FSW/capstone-YUMFINITY/README.md

 ## Getting Started

 First run this command `npm run setup` then run this `npm run docker`.\
+If you face problems and want to delete containers run `npm run prune`.\
 Follow the README.md file in each of the client and server for setup steps